 How is the TNM classification defined and updated?

-The TNM Project of the UICC has updated and expanded the TNM Classification since its inception For more than 50 years, the TNM project has benefited from an active participation of internationally renowned experts experienced in the field of cancer staging sitting on the TNM Core Committee and its sub-committees, the Evaluation Committee and the Prognostic Factors Committee.
+The UICC TNM Project has updated and expanded the TNM Classification since its inception.
+For more than 50 years, the TNM project has benefited from an active participation of internationally renowned experts in cancer staging, who reside on the TNM Core Committee and its sub-committees, the Evaluation Committee and the Prognostic Factors Committee.

-The TNM Core Committee, co-chaired by Drs Mary Gospodarowicz and James Brierley, reflects the multidisciplinarity, geographical representation and objectives of the TNM project, with precise responsibilities for each of its members.
+The TNM Core Committee, co-chaired by Drs Mary Gospodarowicz and James Brierley, reflects the multidisciplinary, geographical representation and objectives of the TNM project, with precise responsibilities for each of its members.

-In addition experts are recruited to serve on the TNM Expert Panels and provide organ-based expertise for review of relevant literature and opinions on potential changes to, and adaptations of, the TNM classification.
+In addition, experts are recruited to serve on TNM Expert Panels to provide organ-based expertise for review of relevant literature and opinions on potential changes to, and adaptations of, the TNM classification.

 The 19 national or regional TNM Committees, which form the Global Advisory Group, provide essential information and feedback on the use of the TNM classification at the national level and help evaluate its use and identify any specific regional concerns.

-Please use the tabs at the top to learn about the groups and panels, publications, resources and access the helpdesk.
+Please use the tabs at the top to learn more about the groups and panels, publications, resources and access the Helpdesk.

-For any other question, please contact us at the following address: email@example.com
+For any other questions, please contact us at the following address: email@example.com